tc39/proposal-eventual-send/README.md

 proposes a more convenient syntax for calling the new internal methods proposed here.
 However, the eventual-send API described here is valuable even without the wavy dot syntax.

+## TODO

+* Explain why we're choosing to modify Promise instead of using proxies.

+* Explain how promise pipelining isn't just a fluent API